molnett/cert-manager-webhook-gandi/README.md

     make build

-## Images
+## Image
-Ready made images are hosted on GitHub, use at your own risk:
+Ready made images are hosted on GitHub ([browse](https://github.com/bwolf/cert-manager-webhook-gandi/packages/137618/versions)).
+Use at your own risk:

     docker.pkg.github.com/bwolf/cert-manager-webhook-gandi/cert-manager-webhook-gandi

+## Compatibility
+This webhook has been tested with [cert-manager] v0.13.1 and Kubernetes v0.17.x on `amd64`.
+In theory it should work on other hardware platforms as well but no steps have been taken to verify this.
+Please drop me a note if you had success.

 ## Testing with Minikube
-1. Build this webhook in Minikube
+1. Build this webhook in Minikube:

         minikube start --memory=4G --more-options
         eval $(minikube docker-env)
         make build
         docker images | grep webhook

-2. Install cert-manager
+2. Install [cert-manager] with [Helm]:

         kubectl create namespace cert-manager
         kubectl apply --validate=false -f https://raw.githubusercontent.com/jetstack/cert-manager/v0.13.1/deploy/manifests/00-crds.yaml